PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_FIRMWARE_API.md

 ```
 {
-	"businessCode": -1,
+	"BusinessCode": -1,
-	"validationErrors": ["pageNo:must be greater than or equal to 1"]
+	"ValidationErrors": ["pageNo:must be greater than or equal to 1"]
 }
 ```